 A through bicycle lane shall not be positioned to the right of a right turn only lane or to the left of a left turn only lane.
-For new construction, reconstruction, and traffic operations projects, where bicycle lanes are provided between the through lane and right turn lane, bus bay or parking lane they shall be 5 feet wide.
-For bicycle lanes adjacent to parking lanes, if the parking volume is substantial or the turnover is high an additional 1-2 feet of width should be provided for the bicycle lane where right of way is adequate.
+For new construction, reconstruction, and traffic operations projects, where bicycle lanes are provided between the through lane and right turn lane, bus bay or parking lane they shall be a minimum of 5 feet wide.
+For bicycle lanes adjacent to parking lanes, if the parking volume is substantial or the turnover is high a width of 6 - 7 feet is desirable to avoid opening vehicle doors.
 On one-way streets, bicycle lanes should generally be placed on the right side of the street.
 A bicycle lane on the left side of the street can be considered when a bicycle lane on the left will substantially decrease the number of conflicts, such as those caused by frequent bus traffic, heavy right turning movements, high-turnover parking lanes, or if there are a significant number of left turning bicyclists.
+See Figure 9 - 4 Left Side Bicycle Lanes for an illustration.